-Dr Mike McCann, Occupational Health Physician and board member of Castle Craig rehab clinic describes this as: “The one point which I feel is often left out”.
+Dr Mike McCann, Occupational Health Physician and board member of Castle Craig rehab clinic, describes this as: “The one point which I feel is often left out”.

-Important factors to consider:
+Essential factors to consider:

 - Is the manager and company doctor aware that the person has been through treatment successfully?

-- Have adustments been made to the workplace environment to ensure that it is safe for the employee and that enough management supervision and support is in place?
+- Have adjustments been made to the workplace environment to ensure that it is safe for the employee and that enough management supervision and support is in place?
 Through monitoring the rehabilitation of the employee back into the workplace, management can make an informed decision as to when the person can return to their full role in the company.

 - Does the rehab clinic you send your employee to address relapse triggers and teach the person how to cope with these?